premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

-1.How can you describe a design pattern?
+1.How can you describe a design pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)